Frequently Asked Questions (FAQ's)

 For the safety and privacy of our residents, we do not disclose the location of the home to the public.
 If you know the location, please contact staff before stopping by the house.
 Unannounced visits are not appreciated.
 This is a home.

 Q: What events are you participating in this year?

 A: What are we not doing?
 You will find us at a variety of community events, job fairs, or in coalition meetings with the non-profits in the area.
 Our biggest events are “When the Night Comes,” The Somebody’s Campaign, and the Whitefish Community Foundation’s Annual Great Fish Challenge.

 “When the Night Comes” is an annual event where staff, volunteers, and community members are sponsored to sleep outside for one night in December.
 It raises awareness of the physical challenges that unaccompanied youth experience on a daily basis.
-This year’s event will be held on December 8th 5PM-7AM.
+This year’s event will be held on November 9 7PM-7AM.

 The Somebodies Campaign increases awareness surrounding unaccompanied homeless high school students in Flathead Valley.
-Set to run in April, over 75 “Somebodies” are placed around Kalispell, Columbia Falls, Bigfork, Whitefish and Lakeside.
+During this event “Somebodies” are placed around Kalispell, Columbia Falls, Bigfork, Whitefish and Lakeside.
 These “Somebodies” are mannequins outfitted to look like high school students with signs explaining a student’s situation, such as “I have no place to go,” or “I am hungry.”
 In order to portray the everyday realities for unaccompanied and homeless high school students in our community, each “Somebody” has an educational sign next to it that provides the federal definition of “homelessness” under the McKinney-Vento Act along with reasons why many youth experience homelessness.

 The Great Fish Challenge is a fundraiser hosted by the Whitefish Community Foundation.
 The raises money through the Foundation and in turn receives incentive grants for meeting specific benchmarks, raising the most money, or motivating the most donors.